17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 • Save

 They’re known for their ornamental purposes.
-Polish are docile and friendly and can be kept in small pens where they make hardly any noise.
+Polish are docile and friendly and can be kept in small pens that make hardly any noise.

-The average weight of a female is 4.5 lbs. and for males it is 6 lbs.
-Polish chickens are good in terms of egg production, meat production.
+The average weight of a female is 4.5 lbs. for males; it is 6 lbs.
+Polish chickens are good in terms of egg production and meat production.
 They lay around 100–150 eggs per year.

-These lay white, medium-sized eggs that don’t break too easily and aren’t too expensive.
+These lay white, medium-sized eggs that aren’t too expensive and don’t break too easily.
 The cost of each chick is about $4–5 per chick.

 FAQs on Easy to Raise Chickens for Beginners